-Preferably, the buffer is implemented as a fast random 30 access memory or RAM buffer.
+Preferably, the buffer is implemented as a fast random access memory or RAM buffer.

-Further, from the host device the user can also create a configuration file, whose entries automatically set and control various functions of the interface device 10, on the hard disk.
+Further, from the host device the user can also create a configuration file, whose entries automatically set and control various functions of the interface device 10, on the interface device 10 which appears to the host device as a hard disk.
 These settings can be, for example, gain, multiplex or sampling rate settings.
-By creating and editing a configuration file, normally a text file which is simple to understand with little prior knowledge, users of the interface actions for almost any data transmit/receive devices which can be attached to the second connecting device via the line 16, thus eliminating a source of error arising from users having to know many different command codes for different to the present invention it is necessary for users to note the conventions of the configuration file once only in order to be able to use the interface device 10 as an interface between a host device and almost any data transmit/receive device.
+By creating and editing a configuration file, normally a text file which is simple to understand with little prior knowledge, users of the interface device $\mathbf{10}$ are able to perform essentially identical operator actions for almost any data transmit/receive devices which can be attached to the second connecting device via the line 16, thus eliminating a source of error arising from users having to know many different command codes for different applications.
+In the case of the interface device 10 according to the present invention it is necessary for users to note the conventions of the configuration file once only in order to be able to use the interface device 10 as an interface between a host device and almost any data transmit/receive device.

-formats in the memory means 14 of the interface device 10, taking into account the maximum capacity of the memory means, any enhancements or even completely new functions of the interface device 10 can be quickly implemented.
-Even files executable by the host device, such as batch files or 55 executable files (BAT or EXE files), and also help files can be implemented in the interface device, thus achieving independence of the interface device 10 from any additional software (with the exception of the BIOS routines) of the host device.
-On the one hand, this avoids licensing and/or registration problems and, on the other hand, installation of certain routines which can be frequently used, for example an FFT routine to examine acquired time-domain data in the frequency domain, is rendered unnecessary as the EXE files are already installed on the interface device 10 and appear in 65 the virtual root directory, by means of which the host device can access all programs stored on the interface device 10.
+As a result of the option of storing any files in agreed formats in the memory means 14 of the interface device 10, taking into account the maximum capacity of the memory means, any enhancements or even completely new functions of the interface device 10 can be quickly implemented.
+Even files executable by the host device, such as batch files or executable files (BAT or EXE files), and also help files can be implemented in the interface device, thus achieving independence of the interface device 10 from any additional software (with the exception of the BIOS routines) of the host device.
+On the one hand, this avoids licensing and/or registration problems and, on the other hand, installation of certain routines which can be frequently used, for example an FFT routine to examine acquired time-domain data in the frequency domain, is rendered unnecessary as the EXE files are already installed on the interface device 10 and appear in the virtual root directory, by means of which the host device can access all programs stored on the interface device 10.

 In a preferred embodiment of the present invention in which the interface device 10 simulates a hard disk to the host device, the interface device is automatically detected and readied for operation when the host system is powered up or booted.
-This corresponds to the plug-and-play standard which is currently finding increasingly widespread use.
-The user is no longer responsible for installing the interface device 10 on the host device by means of specific drivers which must also be loaded; instead the interface device 10 is automatically readied for operation when the host system is booted.
+This corresponds to the plug-and-play standard 5 which is currently finding increasingly widespread use.
+The user is no longer responsible for installing the interface device 10 on the host device by means of specific drivers which must also be loaded; instead the interface device 10 is automatically readied for operation when the host system 10 is booted.

-For persons skilled in the art it is however obvious that the interface device 10 is not necessarily signed on when the computer system is powered up but that a special BIOS routine or a driver for a multi-purpose interface can also be started on the host device during current operation of the computer system in order to sign on or mount the interface device 10 as an additional hard disk.
-This embodiment is suitable for larger workstation systems which are essentially 20 never powered down as they perform, e.g. mail functions or monitor processes which run continuously, for example, in multi-tasking environments.
+For persons skilled in the art it is however obvious that the interface device 10 is not necessarily signed on when the computer system is powered up but that a special BIOS routine or a driver for a multi-purpose interface can also be 15 started on the host device during current operation of the computer system in order to sign on or mount the interface device 10 as an additional hard disk.
+This embodiment is suitable for larger workstation systems which are essentially never powered down as they perform, e.g. mail functions or 20 monitor processes which run continuously, for example, in multi-tasking environments.